National Bahá’í Review/Issue 54/Text

 However, each is also a separate institution in itself.
 The Institution of the Hands of the Cause of God was brought into existence in the time of Bahá’u’lláh and when the Administrative Order was proclaimed and formally established by ‘Abdu’l-Bahá in His Will, it became an auxiliary institution of the Guardianship.
 The Auxiliary Boards, in their turn, were brought into being by Shoghi Effendi as an auxiliary institution of the Hands of the Cause.

-The first step in this development was taken in November 1964 when The Universal House of Justice formally related the Institution of the Hands to itself by stating that “Responsibility for decisions on matters of general policy affecting the Institution of the Hands of the Cause, which was formerly exercised by the be JUNE 1972
+The first step in this development was taken in November 1964 when The Universal House of Justice formally related the Institution of the Hands to itself by stating that "Responsibility for decisions on matters of general policy affecting the Institution of the Hands of the Cause, which was formerly exercised by the [Page 2]

 In July 1969 and at Riḍván 1970 further increases in the numbers of Counsellors and Auxiliary Board members were made.